-Table 6 indicates that bulk amount of expense goes on purchasing drugs (58.0 percent), followed by paying doctors fees (19.5 percent ).
-And 5.0 percent cost goes for transportation, 3.7 percent for helper and 13.8 percent for others.
+Table 6 indicates that the bulk amount of expense goes on purchasing drugs (58.0 percent), followed by paying doctors fees (19.5 percent ).
+And 5.0 percent cost goes for transportation, 3.7 percent for the helper and 13.8 percent for others.
 Average expenditure per sick respondent was Rs.1 031.64

 Table No. 7: Affordability as perceived by the Respondents (n=175).

 Table No. 9 suggests that 73.2 percent people were reported inability to afford the cost for treatment.